A lease agreement in Minnesota is a contract prepared to define the terms and conditions of the agreement between a landlord and a tenant.

 Key Takeaways

-- A lease agreement in Minnesota is usually prepared according to the Federal and State laws to bind a landlord and their tenant in a legal contract.
+- A lease agreement in Minnesota is prepared according to federal and state laws to bind a landlord and their tenant in a legal contract.
 The landlord is paid, and the tenant gets a commercial or residential rental space in return.

-- The lease agreement must include the required disclosures such as lead-based paint, mold, asbestos, bed bugs, etc.
+- It must include the required disclosures, such as lead-based paint, mold, asbestos, bed bugs, etc.

 - As a landlord or tenant, ensure that your rental situation aligns with the type of Minnesota lease agreement that you have prepared for signing.

-- While preparing your lease agreement in Minnesota, you can use our samples to write a proper contract that will be viable and acceptable before the Minnesota courts.
+- While preparing your lease agreement, you can use our samples to write a proper contract that will be viable and acceptable before the Minnesota courts.